weixian-zhang/FoodTruckJunkie/README.md

 ### During Pre-Commit Stage (while you are coding)

-* Secure coding practices - constantly keep in mind these [secure coding practice checklists](https://owasp.org/www-pdf-archive/OWASP_SCP_Quick_Reference_Guide_v2.pdf) while we code
+* Secure coding practices - we use these [secure coding practice checklists](https://owasp.org/www-pdf-archive/OWASP_SCP_Quick_Reference_Guide_v2.pdf) while we code
   Example: > * do not disclose sensitive info in error message
 	   * close DB connection right after use, leaving  persisted TCP connections are like leaving a back-door for adversaries to exploit
            * validate all inputs
            * encode all outputs including HTML, Javascript, CSS, XML, JSON, Http Headers and more